 A healthy lifestyle begins before you open your eyes in the morning.
-As you may have heard, a good night’s sleep is a fundamental element to your well-being.
-The way your body rests and resets its function contributes more to your health, even before diet and workout routine.
+As you may have heard, a good night’s sleep is a fundamental element of your well-being.
+The way your body rests and resets its function contributes more to your health, even before your diet and workout routine.

 Deep sleep, or slow-wave sleep, is what your body needs to function well.
 Studies mention that deep sleep gives the brain moments to restore from the daily dynamics.
 At the same time, your body heals itself with the release of growth hormones and significant detoxification.